EdDuarte/website/content/project/vokter.md

-Let's imagine an example where a job 1 watches document A and a job 2 watches document B, where A has a link to B. In this case, job 2 does not need to exist as there would be redundancy between a subset of 1 and the entirety of 2.
+Let's imagine an example where a job 1 watches document A and a job 2 watches document B, where A has a link to B. In this case, job 2 does not need to exist as there would be redundancy of detection jobs and index storage for document

-Instead, job 1 should trigger clients associated with A and B. When differences are detected in A, only clients of A are notified, but when differences are detected in B, both clients of A & B are notified.
+B. Instead, job 1 should trigger clients linked to A and B:
+- when differences are detected in A, only clients of A are notified;
+- when differences are detected in B, both clients of A & B are notified.

 This implies a more optimized architecture that has the potential of significantly reducing the total number of simultaneous jobs.

 ## ii) Fault-tolerance and timeout of matching jobs